 Solution 3: Avast Clean Install

 There is almost nothing that a clean install of Avast won’t fix and that can be said about this article as well.
 The clean reinstall is pretty simple to do and it manages to solve this problem if the methods above do not work.
 It does more than just the regular uninstall as it also clears the cache files as well as registry entries which may have gone corrupt

 - Download the latest version of the Avast installation by navigating to this link and clicking the Download Free Antivirus button at the middle of the website.

 - Also, you will need to download the Avast Uninstall Utility from this link so save it to your computer as well.

-- Disconnect from the Internet after you have downloaded these files and boot into Safe Mode by following the instructions we have prepared in this article.
+- Disconnect from the Internet after you have downloaded these files and boot into Safe Mode.

 - Run the Avast Uninstall Utility and browse for the folder where you have installed Avast.
 If you installed it in the default folder (Program Files), you can leave it.
 Be careful to choose the correct folder since the contents of any folder you choose will be deleted or corrupted.
 Navigate through File Explorer until you find the right folder.